Infiniti QX30 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for an Infiniti QX30 are $1,476 a year with full coverage.
-Comprehensive costs an estimated $292 a year, collision insurance costs $574, and liability coverage costs $452.
-Liability-only coverage costs as little as $504 a year, and high-risk coverage costs around $3,212.
-Teenage drivers pay the most at up to $5,564 a year.
+The average insurance rates for an Infiniti QX30 are $1,476 a year for full coverage.
+Comprehensive insurance costs an estimated $292, collision insurance costs $574, and liability costs around $452.
+Liability-only insurance costs as low as $504 a year, and high-risk driver insurance costs $3,212 or more.
+16-year-old drivers cost the most to insure at up to $5,564 a year.

 Average premium for full coverage: $1,476

-Rates are based on $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes both medical and uninsured motorist insurance.
-Rates include averaging for all U.S. states and QX30 trim levels.
+Rates are based on $500 policy deductibles, 30/60 split liability limits, and includes both medical and UM/UIM coverage.
+Prices are averaged for all states and for different QX30 trim levels.

-Using a 40-year-old driver as an example, insurance rates for an Infiniti QX30 range from as low as $504 for minimum levels of liability insurance to a high of $3,212 for a high-risk driver policy.
+For an average driver, Infiniti QX30 insurance rates range from as low as $504 for basic liability insurance to a much higher rate of $3,212 for a high-risk insurance policy.

-Your location has a large influence on car insurance rates.
-More rural locations are statistically proven to have a lower frequency of collision claims than densely populated cities.
-The diagram below illustrates how rural and urban location affects insurance prices.
+Where you live can have significant affects on insurance rates.
+More rural locations are shown to have a lower frequency of accident claims than congested cities.
+The price range example below illustrates the effect of geographic area on insurance prices.

 Use the form below to get customized rates for your location.